The Precious Legacy: Canada

 After its U.S. tour concluded, the exhibit traveled to Canada, where it appeared in Toronto, Calgary, and Montreal before returning to the State Jewish Museum in Prague.
 The Canadian tour began with a highly publicized opening at the Royal Ontario Museum (ROM) in Toronto, with every key person who helped launch The Precious Legacy flown in for a press conference.
 The ROM shows ran from September 14 to November 24, 1985, with more than 60 related special events, including a lecture series, a concert series, family matinees, music, dance and comedy performances, readings, and screenings of dramatic and documentary films.
 Toronto has one of the world's largest Czech Jewish communities, and three Czech-expatriate Canadian Jewish Holocaust survivors gave interviews at a press preview of the exhibit.
 The ROM shows coincided with the 40th anniversary of the end of the Holocaust, and also with the high holidays of the Jewish New Year, beginning on September 15 with Rosh Hashana, a time for reflection and reaffirming faith.
 The ROM also created its first themed dinner menu with traditional Middle-European Jewish dishes.

 Attendance at the exhibit in Toronto was approximately 80,000 between September 14 and October 27, when the ROM experienced its first labour strikes.
 Approximately 300 workers from two unions went on strike for job security.
 On September 10, Ontario's Minister of Culture had crossed an informational picket line in order to attend a reception for the exhibition.
 The labour dispute was settled on November 2 with minimal disruption to the exhibition.

 The next series of Canadian showings were at the Glenbow Museum in Calgary from January 2 to March 9, 1986.
 The museum expected 750 guests to attend a private opening.
 Cameron and the Glenbow Museum managed the Canadian tour.
 The last stop of the Canadian tour was the Montreal Museum of Fine Arts (MMFA), where the exhibit was on display from April 11 to May 25.
 A guided introduction to the collection was available in English, French, Yiddish, and Hebrew.
 The exhibit coincided with the eight-day festival of Passover (beginning April 23).

 Israel

 The exhibition Jewish Treasures from Prague was shown at the Israel Museum in Jerusalem, Israel, from May 15 to August 20, 1990.
 In addition to pieces from the museum's permanent collection, it included more than 200 objects plus children's drawings loaned from the State Jewish Museum in Prague.
 While the North American installations provided a message on the durability of Jewish life, this is already self-evident in Israel where the exhibition ended with death at Terezín.
-Czechoslovakian President Václav Havel made a state visit during the exhibition to restore diplomatic relations which had been suspended after the Six-Day War of 1967; he asked to tour several cultural institutions and visited the exhibition at the Israel Museum together with Jerusalem Mayor Teddy Kollek.
+Czechoslovak president Václav Havel made a state visit during the exhibition to restore diplomatic relations which had been suspended after the Six-Day War of 1967; he asked to tour several cultural institutions and visited the exhibition at the Israel Museum together with Jerusalem Mayor Teddy Kollek.